F&L TECHNICAL SALES INC.

 Tech Tip: Techniks and Parlec

-We have had several inquiries regarding steep taper rotary toolholders specifications.
-Below you will find all of the technical reference information related to V-Flange Tolling Tapers and dimensions.
+We've had several inquiries regarding steep taper rotary toolholders specifications.
+Below you will find all of the technical reference information related to V-Flange Tooling Tapers and dimensions.

 CAT ASME Rotary Toolholder Specifications